DVLA Medical for High Risk Drink Driving Offenders

 Driving licence restoration after refusal

-If a driving licence has been refused due to alcohol dependence or misuse then satisfactory medical reports from the high risk offenders own doctor(s) will be required and another DVLA medical may have to be undertaken.
+If a driving licence has been refused due to alcohol dependence or misuse then satisfactory medical reports from the high risk offenders own doctor(s) will usually be required and another DVLA medical will usually have to be undertaken.

 Temporary driving licence